hecanjog/hecanjog.com/posts/listening/listen-0092.md

 - [Cascone + Chartier + Deupree - After (2002 12k)](https://www.discogs.com/Cascone-Chartier-Deupree-After/master/1472273)
 - [Collections Of Colonies Of Bees - Rance (2000 Crouton)](https://www.discogs.com/Collections-Of-Colonies-Of-Bees-Rance/release/613235)

-The proper way to determine the timeframe is probably to read Vital Weekly archives.
-When FDW starts complaining there's nothing new under the sun, then that's probably the beginning of the peak.